I learned to program on a calculator

 Touching the data felt like the work

+Then I learned about pointers.
+The first time you really get references, it feels like you’ve discovered a trap door under the language.
 Before that, everything is values.
 You pass things around, they get copied, you mutate something and it changes here but not there.
-It’s all concrete.
-You can almost see it.
+It’s all concrete, you can almost see it.
+Pointers break that in the best possible way.

 Suddenly you can hold a thing that points to another thing.
 You can have two names for the same underlying data.
 You can pass something “by reference” and mutate it from somewhere else.
 You can build linked structures and avoid copies.
 You can make APIs that feel fast and elegant.
+It was the first time I felt like I had challenged the calculator model and won.

 Oh. the data doesn’t have to move.
 The name can move.